junitechnology/jpipe/docs/docs/usage/cancelation.md

 ---
 layout: default
-title: Cancelation
+title: Cancellation
 nav_order: 1
 parent: Usage
 ---

-<h1>Cancelation</h1>
+<h1>Cancellation</h1>

-One of the main points of using JPipe is getting cancelation handled automatically.
-If you understand the importance of cancelation, or don't care much about it, feel free to skip this page.
+One of the main points of using JPipe is getting cancellation handled automatically.
+If you understand the importance of cancellation, or don't care much about it, feel free to skip this page.
 Otherwise, continue reading so you can understand the problem we are solving.

-Simply put, using goroutines and channels without proper cancelation may lead to a goroutine leak, and eventually resource exhaustion.
+Simply put, using goroutines and channels without proper cancellation may lead to a goroutine leak, and eventually resource exhaustion.
 This may seem like a remote problem, but it's actually very easy to run into it:

 ```go
 func handleRequest(ctx context.Context) error {